cedardb/docs/content/technology.md

  ![Pointer Swizzling in CedarDB](/images/unnesting.svg)

-As shown in the above pictore, CedarDB's optimizer can also fully decorrelate very complex dependent subqueries, reducing them from quadratic runtime to linear runtime.
+As shown in the above picture, CedarDB's optimizer can also fully decorrelate very complex dependent subqueries, reducing them from quadratic runtime to linear runtime.
 This lets you express complex queries crunching terabytes of data intuitively without worrying about the impact on performance.

 ## Code generation
 Most database systems today execute queries by interpreting them: